A-Z of Student Services

 Ron Mason, Director

-The department of housing & residence life brings good things to life on campus!
+Enhance your college experience by living on campus!
 Providing residence halls that are attractive, safe and focused on our students’ academic success, we also offer leadership development opportunities for our students within their communities.
 Our CULTURE™ model (Creating Undergraduate Learning Through Unique Residential Experiences), as implemented by our professional staff, resident assistants (RA) and academic resource mentors (ARM), creates a positive living/learning environment for students who choose the residence life experience.
 For additional information, see Frequently Asked Questions – General Topics.

 see WestConnect Office

 Institute for Holistic Health Studies (IHHS)

 Christel Autuori, Director

 Anyone is welcome to stop into the IHHS at any time for stress relief, relaxation, or a listening ear.
 The generous yet cozy common room is a warm and inviting space for small group workshops or activities such as guided meditation, yoga off the mat, or drumming circles.
 We invite you to rest and relax here if you have a few minutes before your next class.
 We offer hot tea, chocolate, and a lending library to attendees, and can guide students through deep breathing and other stress-relieving activities.
 The IHHS is an excellent resource for students who desire to find a quiet, relaxing spot on campus or need some time to escape the academic and social stressors present on a college campus.

 The IHHS also provides services such as yoga, Reiki, massages, and a variety of meditations, including coloring meditation and chocolate meditation.
 Reiki and massages are free to all students and faculty and are scheduled by appointment.
 We also offer a variety of workshops at noon in the Wellness center, including chair yoga and various types of meditative activities as well as “Wellness Wednesday Workshops” in a larger space on campus on select Wednesdays.